 Half at the beginning, half after the filming day.
 (Except for online showreel scenes, where payment is taken in full, up front)

 I would say that what I do is very specific.
 I write all the scenes myself and I personally will be the guy directing you.

 The key strengths of my work are the writing, and also my comfortableness in directing actors and making them feel relaxed on the set.
-There are other showreel companies who shoot on bigger cameras and go for a more cinematic look; whereas my process is directly focused on writing you scenes and then directing your performance to make you highly employable.
+There are other showreel companies who prioritise a cinematic look; whereas my process is directly focused on writing you scenes and then directing your performance to make you highly employable.

 Sometimes things just don’t click.
 We all have different ways of working and if, after our initial meeting, or perhaps as we begin the script stage, if things aren’t flowing between us, sometimes it’s best to have a hasty but polite break-up.
 It’s rare but it happens.

 At the time of writing, this is an ever changing situation.
 When you get in touch we will discuss what our options are and when it will be possible to film.